blues/app-accelerators/analog-signage/README.md

 1. Sign up for a free [Notehub](https://notehub.io) account, if you don’t have one already.
 1. Click the blue **Create Project** button in the top-right corner of the screen.
-1. Give the project a name, such as “DisplayManager”, and then click the next **Create Project** button.
+1. Give the project a name, such as "AnalogSignage", and then click the next **Create Project** button.
 ![Creating a project in Notehub with a name](images/notehub-create-project.png)